-When most people talk about “internet speed,” they usually talk in terms of network bandwidth.
+When most people talk about "internet speed," they usually talk in terms of network bandwidth.
 Bandwidth can also be interpreted as a traffic number.
-This is especially true when referencing services such as content delivery networks or web hosts which charge clients based on a combination of inbound/outbound bandwidth.
+This is especially true when referencing services such as or web hosts which charge clients based on a combination of inbound/outbound bandwidth.

-While bandwidth plays a big role in how fast webpages load, the journey from one machine to another takes time to traverse.
+Bandwidth may be a huge factor in web transfer speeds, but there are far more factors that can make (or break) a connection speed!
 No matter how much data you can send and receive at once, it can only travel as fast as latency allows.
-Of course, this means that websites run slower for some users depending on their physical location.
+Of course, this means that websites run slower for some users depending on their physical location, even if both the user and the server have excellent Internet connections.
 Figuring how to faster reach users from all points of the globe is what reducing latency is all about.

 Long ago, internet signals traveled through the same infrastructure as landline telephones.
-The dark days of dial-up paved the way for the birth of broadband, a high-capacity transmission technique that takes advantage of multiple frequencies to transmit large chunks of data simultaneously.
+The Dark Age of Dial-up paved the way for the inception of broadband.
+Broadband is a high-capacity transmission technique that takes advantage of multiple frequencies to transmit large chunks of data simultaneously.